In this life (so far), I have had a variety of experiences. That knowledge has been both professional and personal. I

 Coffee Chopper: Mortar and Pestle Substitute

-You have a complex recipe that calls for a considerable number of spices (let's say chili) and part of the instructions say to grind coriander and cumin seed and mix well with chili powder.
+You have a complex recipe that calls for a considerable number of spices (let's say chili) and part of the instructions says to grind coriander and cumin seed and mix well with chili powder.
 The problem?
 You don't have a mortar and pestle.

 Not many of us do (I do as you can see).
 But let us be blunt, how often are you going to use that?

-As you can see from the picture above, I have the mortar and pestle (the mortar is the "bowl" and pestle the "stick"), but to be honest, using this device is a lot of work and cleaning it can be problematic.
+As you can see from the picture above, I have the mortar and pestle (the mortar is the "bowl" and the pestle is the "stick"), but to be honest, using this device is a lot of work, and cleaning it can be problematic.
 Worse a really good mortar has a very rough inner surface.
 It's almost impossible to get all the ground spices out and you certainly don't want that if your next recipe calls for a completely different set of spices.

 A perfect substitute is a coffee chopper.
 Not a grinder.
 The chopper will make quick work of your spices (be sure to pulse to get a good grind) and it's very easy to clean.